Guide to the Chaos Map

 We create order from chaos

-When we bring chaos to order, we feel a deep sense of meaning or purpose.
-We feel it when we learn something new, mend a relationship, clean up our room, and create art.
+We feel it when we learn something new, mend a relationship, clean up our room, or create art.

 We’re drawn towards order or chaos

-We all bring chaos to order but have a unique gravitational pull more towards one side or the other.
+Everyone brings some amount of chaos to order but has a unique gravitational pull more towards one side or the other.

 Chaos Affinity